In-School STEM Programs

 Ignited Stanford Summer Internship Program

-In partnership with the County and Stanford University, San Mateo County highschool or middle school teachers are selected through the Ignited teacher program.
-The eight-week Summer Fellowship provides teachers with real-world exposure to cutting-edge labs and high-tech corporations.
+The County of San Mateo in partnership with Stanford University supports two San Mateo County highschool or middle school teachers in the Ignited Stanford summer internship each year.
+The eight-week summer internship provides teachers with real-world exposure to cutting-edge labs and high-tech corporations.
 Teachers then create new curriculum integrating concepts learned during the summer to be used in their classrooms.
 These lesson plans are shared with any interested science teacher through the Ignited website.
-Interested teachers may apply through the Ignited website.
+Interested teachers may apply for the Stanford internship through the Ignited website.

 Featured: Ignited Internship: Bryan Nase, Earth Science and Biology Teacher, Westmoor High School